 This organization (a service of the Food and Drug Administration) is responsible for the safety regulations governing acceptable limitations on electronic radiation from laser devices.
-Pepperl+Fuchs devices are in compliance with the CDRH regulations.

 Code Positioning

 Variation in code placement that affects the ability of a scanner to read a code.
 The terms Pitch, Skew, and Tilt deal with the angular variations of code positioning in the X, Y and Z axes.
 See pars.
 2.2.1 and 2.5.
 Variations in code placement affect the pulse width and therefore the decoding of the code.
 Pulse width is defined as a change from the leading edge of a bar or space to the trailing edge of a bar or space over time.
 Pulse width is also referred to as a transition.
 Tilt, pitch, and skew impact the pulse width of the code.